leading-theway/leading-theway/about.md

 > Live long and prosper.

+Love yourself first and everything else falls into line.
+You really have to love yourself to get anything done in this world.

+There are two basic motivating forces: fear and love.
+When we are afraid, we pull back from life.
+When we are in love, we open to all that life has to offer with passion, excitement, and acceptance.
+We need to learn to love ourselves first, in all our glory and our imperfections.
+If we cannot love ourselves, we cannot fully open to our ability to love others or our potential to create.
+Evolution and all hopes for a better world rest in the fearlessness and open-hearted vision of people who embrace life.

 Love myself I do.
 Not everything, but I love the good as well as the bad.
 I love my crazy lifestyle, and I love my hard discipline.
 I love my freedom of speech and the way my eyes get dark when I'm tired.
 I love that I have learned to trust people with my heart, even if it will get broken.
 I am proud of everything that I am and will become.

-My greatest beauty secret is being happy with myself.
-I don't use special creams or treatments - I'll use a little bit of everything.
-It's a mistake to think you are what you put on yourself.
-I believe that a lot of how you look is to do with how you feel about yourself and your life.
-Happiness is the greatest beauty secret.